 Services in Key Stage 1 take place at 9:40 am each Tuesday morning.
 Check the weekly newsletter to find out when Year 2 will be leading the worship during service.

 Swimming is on Thursday afternoons.
 Children must bring a swimming hat as part of their kit in order to be able to swim.

 PE kits need to be in School on Monday mornings and should be taken home each Friday to be washed.

-We are reading and exploring the book: Naughty Bus.
+We will be linking our English writing to our History topic of the 'Great Fire of London'.
 In our English lessons, we will be developing our spelling, punctuation and grammar skills.
 We will be writing using a range of conjunctions, adjectives, adverbs and embedding the grammar and punctuation skills in our written work.